NivenT/nivent.github.io/_posts/2016-07-24-Square-Triangles.md

 Things were looking good, until I came across the solution $$(m,n)=(49,35)$$ [^12].
 This was an issue for two reasons.
 One, you cannot find this solution by starting with $$m=1$$ and using $$t$$ to generate new solutions.
 Two, $$m+1=50$$ is twice a perfect square.
 The first issue I can deal with.
 All it means is that my iteration idea does not generate all solutions; it still generates valid solution, so that doesn't bother me too much.
 The second issue is much more disturbing.
 I thought I had shown that there was no solution where $$m+1$$ is twice a square.
 This means that there must have been some flaw in my reasoning somewhere, and I need to reconsider my approach to this problem.
 {: style="font-size: 60%;"}

 Once I realized I had flaws, I decided I had done enough math for one night [^13], and would continue my investigation some other time.
-Thus, I leave you on a bit of a cliffhanger.
+Thus, I leave you on a bit of a cliffhanger [^14].
 {: style="font-size: 60%;"}

 [^1]: This post will try to show my entire approach to this problem, and not just where it worked.
 There will be places where my reasoning was more complicated than it needed to be.
 I will not point these out, because they seem obvious in hindsight.